cemsertkaya/NerdeYesem/README.md

 favoritedBy(string array): When a user likes the restaurant, i push this user's firebase auth id into the favoriteBy array.
 If a user take back its like , i delete from its id from favoriteBy array.

+favoritedByCount(Int): Counter of favoriteBy array

 name(string)

 photo(string)

 url(string)

+***
+## Warnings

+You cannot take a photo with a simulator.
+If you do it crashes.